LuvDaSun/ChatDemo/README.md

 This demonstrates how one could use three different api protocols to build a very simple chat application.

-There is a workspace file for visual studio on the packages folder.
+There is a workspace file for visual studio.
 If you open that workspace there is a launch configuration that is called `Launch all servers`.
 This will launch all servers.

 Then run the `Chrome`, `Firefox` or `Edge` launch configuratiojn to start.